 NIST Special Publication 800-112

-OMB Control Number 2528-0297

 Retention of Subject Data

 Licensee shall return to HUD all subject data or destroy the data under HUD supervision or by approved HUD procedures when the statistical analysis, research, or evaluation that is the subject of this agreement has been completed or this license terminates, whichever occurs first.
 Licensee, as part of its responsibilities discussed herein, agrees to submit a completed Close-out Certification form to HUD.